7yl4r/backdat/README.md

 An attempt at declarative backup.

 A backup plan is generated according to information given about your fileset, backup resources, and other preferences.
 Version 1 user-interface is all text file editing.
-A mockup of the settings files is in [this gist](https://gist.github.com/7yl4r/291f94c5ca16782e147c346471c36695).
+A mockup of the settings files is in `/docs/example_files`.

 # Usage in Current State